lamastex/mrs2/README.md

 * 2004, 2005 by joint NSF/NIGMS grant DMS-02-01037 (United States)
 * 2006, 2007 by Research Fellowship of the Royal Commission for the Exhibition of 1851 (United Kingdom)
 * 2007, 2008 by internal research grants from Mathematics and Statistics Department, University of Canterbury (New Zealand)
-* 2009 by statistical consulting revenues of Raazesh Sainudiin
 * 2012 University of Canterbury Postgraduate Scholarship
+* 2009-2015 by industrial consulting revenues of Raazesh Sainudiin
 * 2015, 2016 by the project CORCON: Correctness by Construction, Seventh Framework Programme of the European Union, Marie Curie Actions-People, International Research Staff Exchange Scheme with counter-part funding by The Royal Society of New Zealand